Sigrid Kaag: Minister of Foreign Affairs

 Due to changes within the outgoing cabinet, Kaag was appointed Minister of Foreign Affairs on 25 May 2021.
-She combined this position with the ministry for Foreign Trade and Development Cooperation until 10 August 2021.
+She combined this position with her position as Minister for Foreign Trade and Development Cooperation until 10 August 2021.
 Thereafter, she was succeeded as Minister for Foreign Trade and Development Cooperation by another former diplomat, Tom de Bruijn.

 On 16 September 2021, the House of Representatives passed a motion of censure against her.
-A majority reproached her for the late evacuation of Dutch citizens in Afghanistan and of persons in that country who had worked for the Netherlands.
+A majority reproached her for the late evacuation of Dutch citizens and local civilian personnel from Afghanistan amid the 2021 Taliban offensive and Fall of Kabul.
 In response to the passing of the motion of censure, Kaag announced her intention to resign as minister.
-The King granted her resignation on 17 September, and she was succeeded by Ben Knapen.
+King Willem-Alexander granted her resignation on 17 September, and she was succeeded by Ben Knapen.